 The Association of Social Work Boards offers licensing exams at multiple levels.
-The Masters Exam is required in all US states and territories as well as some providences in Canada.
+The Masters Exam is required in all US states and territories as well as some provinces in Canada.
 It’s an important step on your way to a career in social work.

-Where Can I Register for the ASWB Masters Exam?
+Registering for the ASWB Masters Exam

 While the test is the same no matter where you take it, the eligibility requirements differ from jurisdiction to jurisdiction.
 Once you establish that you meet local eligibility criteria, the board will give you a notice of approval.